Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies: Data

-For our analysis, we supplement the KiDS DR4 photometric data with optical+NIR measurements of similar quality as in KiDS+VIKING (KV) from the so-called `KiDZ' fields.
-These are areas mostly external to the KiDS footprint, which were targeted with VST and VISTA observations both by independent surveys as well as via dedicated observations of the KiDS team.
-These fields overlap with various deep spectroscopic surveys, which allows the KiDS team to calibrate redshift distributions with direct approaches (such as DIR, \citealt{Hildebrandt2017, Hildebrandt2020} or SOM, \citealt{Wright2020KIDS450, Hildebrandt2021KIDS}) thanks to having joint information of 9-band photometry and spectroscopy.
+For our analysis, we supplemented the KiDS DR4 photometric data with optical+NIR measurements of similar quality as in KiDS+VIKING (KV) from the so-called "KiDZ" fields.
+These are areas mostly external to the KiDS footprint, which were targeted with VST and VISTA observations both by independent surveys and via dedicated observations of the KiDS team.
+These fields overlap with various deep spectroscopic surveys, which allows the KiDS team to calibrate redshift distributions with direct approaches (such as DIR, \citealt{Hildebrandt2017, Hildebrandt2020}, or SOM, \citealt{Wright2020KIDS450, Hildebrandt2021KIDS}) thanks to their having joint information of nine-band photometry and spectroscopy.
 For details of the KiDZ fields, see \citet{Wright2024}.
 The data in the KiDZ fields include, for the vast majority of our sources, two separate measurements in the $i$-band to mimic the situation in KiDS DR5 \citep{Wright2024}.
-To homogenize these with the single $i$-band pass of DR4, we take the arithmetic mean of the magnitudes, which is a good approximation of mean flux for these bright, high signal-to-noise objects, especially that the two magnitudes are usually very consistent.
-If only one pass is available in KiDZ (a very rare occurrence, at a 0.02\% level), we use it as the $i$-band measurement.
-We also implement masking and star removal, which here slightly differ from KiDS DR4, being in line with the DR5 post-processing.
+To homogenize these with the single $i$-band pass of DR4, we take the arithmetic mean of the magnitudes, which is a good approximation of mean flux for these bright objects with a high signal-to-noise ratio, especially given the two magnitudes are usually very consistent.
+If only one pass is available in KiDZ (a very rare occurrence, at a 0.02\% level), we used it as the $i$-band measurement.
+We also implemented masking and star removal, which slightly differ from KiDS DR4 and are more in line with the DR5 post-processing.

 This study focuses on the KiDS-Bright sample (\citetalias{Bilicki2021}), a flux-limited galaxy dataset selected from KiDS DR4 as discussed above.
 The sample is accompanied by photo-$z$ generated with the neural network code ANNz2 \citep{Sadeh2016ANN}, where the training set was derived from a cross-match between the KiDS and GAMA equatorial datasets.
-These photo-$z$ are based on 9-band GAaP magnitudes and show very good statistical accuracy and precision, namely mean bias (residual) $\langle \delta z \rangle= 5\times10^{-4} $ and scatter (scaled median absolute deviation from median, SMAD) $\sigma_{\delta z} = 0.018(1+z)$.
-In what follows, we compare these photo-$z$ with spectroscopic redshifts via SOM projection.
+These photo-$z$ are based on nine-band GAaP magnitudes and show very good statistical accuracy and precision, namely, mean bias (residual) $\langle \delta z \rangle= 5\times10^{-4} $ and scatter (scaled median absolute deviation from median, SMAD) $\sigma_{\delta z} = 0.018(1+z)$.
+In the following, we compare these photo-$z$ with spectroscopic redshifts via a SOM projection.